-Bananas are the favourite fruit in our grocery basket and are grown by millions of small-scale farmers and plantation workers in tropical regions.
+Bananas are the favourite fruit in our grocery basket and are grown by millions of people, working on small-scale farms in tropical regions.

 The Windward Islands, for example, traditionally earn around a fifth of their total export earnings from bananas alone.
 For Ecuador and Costa Rica, the figures are around 9 and 8 per cent respectively.
 In addition, the industry employs thousands of people in distribution networks and supermarkets worldwide.

-The trade in bananas is a cornerstone of many developing countries’ economies, but the social problems in the industry are many and complex.
-Reports about problems in the banana industry often highlight the woefully poor situation of workers: low wages, precarious employment, restrictions on the right to organise themselves and the handling of unhealthy and environmentally hazardous chemicals without adequate protection, to name a few.
+The trade in bananas is a cornerstone of many countries’ economies, but the social problems in the industry are many and complex.
+Reports about problems in the banana industry often highlight the incredibly challenging situation for workers: low wages, precarious employment, restrictions on the right to organise into groups and the handling of unhealthy and environmentally hazardous chemicals without adequate protection, to name a few.

 For smallholder farmers dependent on growing bananas for a living, challenges abound too – with rising costs of production but stagnation in prices, and the severe impacts of changing climate and weather patterns making production unpredictable and unsustainable.

-Fairtrade works to support both banana farmers and workers employed on plantations.
-Our vision is to work with the banana trade to create more value for producers and ensure they get a decent price and decent pay for the hard labour that goes into growing our favourite fruit.
+Fairtrade works with banana farmers, workers employed on plantations and with the banana trade to create more value for producers and ensure people get a decent price and decent pay for the hard labour that goes into growing this crop.

-Our report Fairer Fruit looks at Fairtrade’s impact for banana farmers and workers around the world, and what we can do to deepen that impact.
+Our report Fairer Fruit looks at the impact that the Fairtrade system makes, and what more can be done to deepen that impact.
 Open the Fairer Fruit report.

-Read more about what goes into growing a banana and what difference Fairtrade can make.
+Read more about what goes into growing a banana and the difference Fairtrade can make.

 Meet the Fairtrade banana farmers

-This film tells the story about some of the people who produce bananas for us and their journey to getting a fairer deal supported by Fairtrade.
+This film tells the story of some of the people who produce bananas and their journey to getting a fairer deal.

 Where to buy Fairtrade bananas